Army training is intense. Find out why, how it works, and what you can expect.

 - When you arrive to train, you are made to look like everyone else – you all have the same uniform and haircut, and you’re not allowed to use first names.
 If you’re joining aged 16 or 17 you’re also not allowed to smoke.

 - Your mobile is taken off you.
 You’re not usually allowed to see your parents or friends from home for the first six weeks, but you can call/email them after work.

-- The army controls everything you do.
-Everyone is made to look the same (the same haircut and uniform), and you're not allowed to use each other's first names.
-There are right and wrong ways to stand, make a bed, polish boots, and fold a t-shirt.
-You're shouted at if you get it wrong.
+- The army controls everything you do from morning till night – there are right and wrong ways to stand, make a bed, polish boots, and fold a t-shirt.
+Expect to be shouted at.

-- Training is designed to stress you out and wear you out - you won't get much sleep or free time and sometimes you might not be allowed food or shelter.
+- Training is supposed to wear you out – you’ll lose sleep and at times you might not be allowed food or shelter.

-- If you fall behind your whole team is punished (this is how the army 'weeds out' people who don't fit in).
-On the other hand, everyone in the platoon is supposed to help each other, so you can make some good mates.
+- On the other hand, everyone in the platoon is supposed to help each other, so you can make some good mates.

-- If you accept what you're told and you don't fall behind then your trainers and officers will praise you.
+- If you accept what you’re told and you don’t fall behind then you’ll be praised for being a good soldier.

 - By the end of training, you know exactly how to fit in with the army – how to salute, march, use a rifle, throw a grenade and advance on an enemy target.